-NFTs are one of the latest innovations backed by blockchain technology, and the market is heating up.
+NFTs are one of the latest innovations backed by blockchain technology.
+After a hot start, where does the market stand now?

 The world of digital investments offers a near constant level of innovation, and recently blockchain technology has come together with art investing to create quite the hot market.

-But as NFTs and their variants rise in popularity among both crypto enthusiasts and other investors, an intense debate is growing about the effects of NFTs and whether or not the market is in a bubble.
+But as NFTs and their variants rise in popularity among both crypto enthusiasts and other investors, an intense debate is growing about the effects of NFTs and whether or not they're actually here to stay.

-Here the Investing News Network (INN) takes a closer look at the NFT craze and the almost unthinkable amounts of money being made by some early entrants.
+Here the Investing News Network (INN) takes a closer look at the NFT craze and the almost unthinkable amounts of money that were made by some early entrants.

 What is an NFT?

-NFTs are created around a specific item, whether it be digital or physical, and the ability to buy an NFT is based on blockchain technology.
+NFTs are created around a specific item, whether it be digital or physical, and NFTs are bought using blockchain technology.

 These digital assets aren’t new, but the recent explosion in interest can be traced back to a growing understanding of blockchain technology and the way it can interact with established items or events.

 Thanks to their one-of-a-kind status, NFTs appeal to collectors — authentication mechanisms allow for one buyer to stand alone as the sole owner.
-Those and other factors have led to a burst of NFT activity, with purchasers willing to pay major sums to acquire these limited digital assets.
+Those and other factors led to a burst of NFT activity that first began back in 2021, with purchasers willing to pay major sums to acquire these limited digital assets.

-As mentioned, the NFT craze is closely associated with the art world.
-In March, the digital artist known as Beeple, Mike Winkelmann, sold an NFT for US$69 million through British art auction house Christie’s.
+Last March, the digital artist known as Beeple, Mike Winkelmann, sold an NFT for US$69 million via British auction house Christie’s.

 In the NFT market, investors should be ready for anything to gain substantial value — items can go from seemingly absurd to a clear triumph in next to no time at all.

-For example, earlier this year, an NFT of the shiba inu dog made famous by the “Doge” meme sold for US$4 million.
-One of the leads of the “Doge” NFT buying group, known as PleasrDAO, explained that an actual ownership stake in the digital asset will be offered to people through fractions.
+For example, in 2021, an NFT of the shiba inu dog made famous by the “doge” meme was sold to a collective for US$4 million.
+One of the leads of the group, known as PleasrDAO, explained that an actual ownership stake in the digital asset would be offered to interested people through fractions.

 “(I)t’s very much as if the Louvre decided to fractionalize the Mona Lisa and distribute a portion of it for the public to own.
 However, unlike at the Louvre, collective ownership of art is really only possible using crypto art,” Jamis Johnson, chief pleasing officer of PleasrDAO, said, according to a report from CNBC.

-Pablo Rodriguez-Fraile, an art collector in the US, told Business Insider that myriad factors — including the price of bitcoin, the ongoing effects of the COVID-19 pandemic and distrust in the US dollar — have all helped fuel the boom in excitement surrounding NFTs.
+Pablo Rodriguez-Fraile, an art collector in the US, told Business Insider that myriad factors — including the price of Bitcoin, the ongoing effects of COVID-19 and distrust in the US dollar — have all helped fuel the boom in NFT excitement.

 Expert voices give support to larger NFT opportunity